 The courses of English Language (321-0121, 321-0131 and 321-0141) cover three levels of language skills.
 They are compulsory, they are not counted in the number of courses declared per semester and, as far as it regards their contribution to the Diploma's Grade, they are considered as a single course.
-The students, at the beginning of the first semester and after qualifying examinations, are distributed to the first (A) and second (B) level of English language, depending on their level of knowledge.
+The students, at the beginning of the first semester and after qualifying examinations, are distributed to the first (A) and second (B) level of

+English language, depending on their level of knowledge.
 Their enrollment at the next level is possible only after successful examination of the level they attend.
 All students are expected to successfully attend the B and C level.
 The overall objective of English language courses is to ensure that students, at the end of their second year of study, will have the ability to study scientific texts of Informatics and Telecommunications in English, attend lectures and seminars and create their own oral and written presentations.
 Apart from the above mentioned compulsory courses of English language, the Curriculum of the Department also includes two free courses taught during the 7th and 8th semester respectively.
 Their purpose is to prepare the students who wish to pursue postgraduate studies in English-speaking universities, for participating in examinations that prove their ability to use the English language (TOEFL).

-Similarly, the courses of the French Language (321-0822, 321-0832, 321-0842 and 321-0852) cover four levels of skill and are not counted in the total number of courses declared per semester.
+Similarly, the courses of the Foreign Language (321-0823, 321-0833, 321-0843 kai 321-0853) cover four levels of skill and are not counted in the total number of courses declared per semester.
 All four levels are considered as a single free course.
-The students, after qualifying examinations, are distributed to the four levels, according to their knowledge of French.
+The students, after qualifying examinations, are distributed to the four levels, according to their knowledge of the foreign language.
 Their enrollment at the next level is possible only after successful examination of the level they attend.
-The overall objective of French language courses is learning the French language to a sufficient level of communication, understanding and production of spoken and written speech.
-Furthermore, these courses, through the study of the appropriate material, enable students to read scientific texts, to attend lectures, seminars and present their own work in French.
+The overall objective of these courses is learning the foreign language to a sufficient level of communication, understanding and production of spoken and written speech.
+Furthermore, these courses, through the study of the appropriate material, enable students to read scientific texts, to attend lectures, seminars and present their own work in this specific language.